ntop/libebpfflow/README.md

 libebpfflow is a traffic visibility library based on eBPF able to compute network flows.
 It can be used to:
 * enable network visibility
 * create a packet-less network probe
-* inspect host and container communications
+* inspect host and container communications for different container runtimes

 ### Main features
 * Ability to inspect TCP and UDP traffic